End-of-Life Coaching for Nurses:

 Re-Imagining the Nurse’s Role in Transforming End of Life Care

-4 Week Online Continuing Nursing Education Course
+4 Module Online Continuing Nursing Education Course

 End Of Life Coaching

-This is a 4-week, self-paced, online course for nurses and nurse coaches, based on the book, Re-Imagining the End of Life: Self-Development & Reflective Practices for Nurse Coaches.
+This is a 4-module, self-paced, online course for nurses and nurse coaches, based on the book, Re-Imagining the End of Life: Self-Development & Reflective Practices for Nurse Coaches.
 (The book is a winner of the American Journal of Nursing’s “Best Books of 2019” award in the categories of Professional Issues and Palliative Care & Hospice.)

 Nurse coaching conversations involve presence, skillful listening, significant questions, reflection, and planning.
 They help guide individuals living with chronic and serious illness to make decisions about care and treatment within the framework of their own life story.